Tsega Melaku

-Tsega Melaku (צֶגָה מֶלָקוּ; born 1968) is an Israeli author, journalist, community activist and politician currently serving as a member of the Knesset for Likud.
+Tsega Tseganesh Melaku (צֶגָה מֶלָקוּ; born 1 January 1966) is an Israeli author, journalist, community activist and politician currently serving as a member of the Knesset for Likud.
 She is the former director of Kol Yisrael's Reshet Aleph ("Network A") radio station.
 Melaku was disqualified from running in Israel's 2015 election with the Kulanu party for failing to complete her cooling-off period from government service, where it was believed she could become a Member of the Knesset.
 She then became an MK in 2023 after running with Likud in the previous year's election.
+She announced in August 2026 that she would not run in the party's upcoming primary.

 Early life and education

 Melaku was born in Gondar, Ethiopia, and left her family in her native Ethiopia to emigrate to Israel in 1984 at the age of 16.
 She recalls that her first defense of her rights in Israel was to insist on keeping her first name, instead of adopting the Hebraicized "Oshra", a name given to her on her arrival.
 "When we arrived in Jerusalem, we thought that the people would greet us with open arms", she remembers.
 "But when we got here, everyone looked at us suspiciously and did not believe that we were really Jewish.
 I was shocked too, because I had never seen white Jews before.
 It was ironic really because they thought that we were the ones who weren't Jewish."

 She attended Bar-Ilan University, where she earned a BA in Political Science and Sociology.
 Then, while studying at Touro College in Jerusalem for her MA in business, she was one of the first Keren Hanan Aynor scholarship recipients.